 Would you like to take a cooking class?
 Want to learn how to bake?
 Or improve the baking skills you already have?
 Take Yuppiechef’s online baking class “The Art of Baking” for free!
 YuppieChef is an online retailer of kitchen and homeware products.

-Learning at home for free is budget-friendly for retirees and older adults.
+Retirees can learn at home for free with the many sites available on the internet.
+Learning at home is a budget-friendly option for retirees and older adults.
 It’s a great way to learn at your own pace.
-With the 15 websites listed, retirees can learn and study from the comfort of their own homes, all for free.
+Learn and study from the comfort of your own home, all for free.

 Photo by MART PRODUCTION from Pexels